abstracta/jmeter-java-dsl/docs/motivation/README.md

 ### Gatling

-Gatling does provide a simple API and a Git friendly format, but requires scala knowledge and environment [[1](#gatling-java)].
-Additionally, it doesn't provide as rich environment as JMeter (protocol support, plugins, tools) and requires learning a new framework for testing (if you already use JMeter, which is the most popular tool).
+Gatling does provide a simple API and Git-friendly format but requires scala knowledge and environment [[1](#gatling-java)].
+Additionally, it doesn't provide as a rich environment as JMeter (protocol support, plugins, tools) and requires learning a new framework for testing (if you already use JMeter, which is the most popular tool).

 ### Taurus

-[Taurus](https://gettaurus.org/) is another open-source tool that allows specifying tests in a Git friendly yaml syntax, and provides additional features like pass/fail criteria and easier CI/CD integration.
+[Taurus](https://gettaurus.org/) is another open-source tool that allows specifying tests in a Git-friendly yaml syntax, and provides additional features like pass/fail criteria and easier CI/CD integration.
 But, this tool requires a python environment, in addition to the java environment.
 Additionally, there is no built-in GUI or IDE auto-completion support, which makes it harder to discover and learn the actual syntax.
 Finally, Taurus syntax only supports a subset of the features JMeter provides.

 ### ruby-dsl

-Finally, [ruby-dsl](https://github.com/flood-io/ruby-jmeter) is also an opensource library which allows specifying and run in ruby custom dsl JMeter test plans.
-This is the most similar tool to jmeter-java-dsl, but it requires ruby (in addition to java environment) with the additional performance impact, does not follow same naming and structure convention as JMeter, and lacks of debugging integration with JMeter execution engine.
+Finally, [ruby-dsl](https://github.com/flood-io/ruby-jmeter) is also an open-source library that allows specifying and running in ruby custom DSL JMeter test plans.
+This is the most similar tool to jmeter-java-dsl, but it requires ruby (in addition to the java environment) with the additional performance impact, does not follow the same naming and structure convention as JMeter, and lacks debugging integration with JMeter execution engine.

 ### jmeter-java-dsl

-jmeter-java-dsl tries to get the best of these tools by providing a simple java API with Git friendly format to run JMeter tests, taking advantage of all JMeter benefits and knowledge also providing many of the benefits of Gatling scripting.
+jmeter-java-dsl tries to get the best of these tools by providing a simple java API with Git friendly format to run JMeter tests, taking advantage of all JMeter benefits and knowledge and also providing many of the benefits of Gatling scripting.
-As shown in previous example, it can be easily executed with JUnit, modularized in code and easily integrated in any CI/CD pipeline.
-Additionally, it makes it easy to debug the execution of test plans with usual IDE debugger tools.
-Finally, as with most Java libraries, you can use it not only in a Java project, but also in projects of most JVM languages (like kotlin, scala, groovy, etc.).
+As shown in the previous example, it can be easily executed with JUnit, modularized in code, and easily integrated into any CI/CD pipeline.
+Additionally, it makes it easy to debug the execution of test plans with the usual IDE debugger tools.
+Finally, as with most Java libraries, you can use it not only in a Java project but also in projects of most JVM languages (like kotlin, scala, groovy, etc.).

 ## Comparison Table

-Here is a table with summary of main pros and cons of each tool:
+Here is a table with a summary of the main pros and cons of each tool:

 | Tool            | Pros                                                                                                                                                                                                                                                                                                                                                                                                                                               | Cons                                                                                                                                                                                                                                    |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|